< /> < />

 The good news?
 It is possible to lose body fat by adopting healthy habits and finding an exercise routine that works for you [3].

-The biggest trick to losing fat is getting regular exercise and following a healthy diet.
+The most effective way to lose fat is to engage in regular exercise and follow a healthy diet.
 This doesn't mean you have to deprive yourself of all the things you love, start calorie counting obsessively, or hit the gym every single day — weight loss is about finding a healthy, sustainable plan that works for you [3].

-If you're not sure where to begin, below are some tips we've found that will help you lose excess body fat, and say bye to back fat in the process.
+If you're unsure where to start, below are some tips we've found that can help you lose excess body fat and say goodbye to back fat in the process.

 Nutrition tips for reducing back fat